lexfefegha/Computational-Futures-And-AI/README.md

 ---

 ### Week 4 (23th October)
-Seminar/Studio: How do we as creatives explore with a future with AI? <i>(Slides for this lesson are in the slide folder)</i>
+Seminar/Studio: How do we as creatives explore with a future with AI?
-\\\\  An introduction to Future Crafting, A Speculative Method for an Imaginative AI by Betti Marenko and exploring ImageNet, and creating our own image classifier with ML5 & P5.js .
+\\\\  An introduction to Future Crafting, A Speculative Method for an Imaginative AI by Betti Marenko and exploring ImageNet, and creating our own image classifier with ML5 & P5.

 **Assignment:**

-+ Reflect
-With the image classifier that you created in class, try it out on ten different objects around you.
++ Reflect: With the image classifier that you created in class, try it out on ten different objects around you.
 Does the image classifier give a high confidence score?
 Did it succeed in recognizing an object?
 Think about the different things that could or may affect the image classification?
+Use this [list](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) of 1000 ImageNet Classes to guide you too.

 **Recommended Reading:**